Parent Advisory Council

 All parents are welcome to attend the monthly PAC meeting held in the school staff room on a weeknight (to be announced) at 7:00 p.m.
 If you want to be involved in the life of the school, but you are unable to help out during the day please attend.
 This is a great opportunity to get to know other parents, find out more about what's going on at school and be involved with a terrific group of parents who support our school in a variety of ways.
 It has been through the work of this group that our playground equipment, computer hardware, gymnastics equipment and much more was purchased.

-In addition, our PAC has played a key role in supporting and sponsoring special activities through the year such as the Terry Fox Day, the Heritage Choir, Fun Day and Skating Parties.
+In addition, our PAC has played a key role in supporting and sponsoring special activities through the year such as the Terry Fox Day, Jump Rope for Heart, Fun Day and skating, and swimming.
 We look forward to seeing you at meetings this year!

 School Based Teams

 The school-based team provides a support network to teachers and parents of students with special needs and/or those at risk.

 (The team's goal is to enable all students to achieve their individual potential.)

 The Core Team usually consists of the following members:

 - The School Counsellor

 - The speech and language therapist

 - Other relevant district staff and various community agency representatives